 UML diagram tools: what to consider

 Unified-Modeling-Language specifies 14 diagram types that represent the structure, behaviour, and interactions of a system.
-To work with this language, you need the right tool: UML tools are modeling tools that can do much more than simple drawing tools.
-These programs do not only provide the standardised UML shapes, which can be provided with corresponding arrows and labels.
-They are often platform-independent and export your UML diagrams in various formats.
+To work with this language, you need the right tool – UML tools are modelling tools that can do much more than simple drawing tools.
+These programs do not only provide the standardised UML shapes, which can be provided with corresponding arrows and labels, but they are often platform-independent and export your UML diagrams in various formats.
 With some, you can also import code and display it as a diagram – or export diagrams as a code template.
 Other tools allow you to specify UML independently to create profiles that fit your project.

 Use case A: simple drafts or prototypes